Are you wondering why and how UFC fighters cut weight?

 Conor McGregor (UFC 189) cut 27 lbs in 8 days from 172 lbs to the 145 lb featherweight limit.
 At the weigh-ins, McGregor looked gaunt and malnourished.

 Khabib Nurmagomedov (UFC 209) was as big as 190 lbs before so likely had to cut around 30-35 lbs in a month or two prior to the fight.

 However, the fight was canceled after Khabib was rushed to the hospital in the early morning, suffering from memory problems, kidney pain, and severe dehydration.
 Doctors have said he almost died to become the first UFC fatality.

 No, not all UFC fighters cut weight.
 Many fighters in the UFC’s heavyweight division will not cut weight and prefer to fight around their natural weight.

 Heavyweight fighters are more comfortable with holding body fat because the heavyweight division relies less on speed and precision and more on power and size.

 Also, the division has the largest allowed weight range possible, from 205 lbs to 265 lbs.
 If a fighter feels the extra 20 lbs of weight will help them with power, size, and energy; they’ll opt to stay on the heavier side closer to 265 lbs.

-The heavyweights doing a large weight cut are the fighters who prefer having less body fat, allowing them to be lighter, faster, and more precise than their heavier opponent.
+The heavyweights doing a large weight cut are the fighters who prefer having less body fat as it allows them to be lighter, faster, and more precise than their heavier opponents.